Mischief Theatre shows in the West End

 The Comedy About a Bank Robbery

 A year after their first production, Mischief Theatre grew their West End presence with their second show, The Comedy About a Bank Robbery.
 Set in 1958 at a Midwestern American city bank, characters share one motive; they each want to get their hands on the expensive diamond that’s become the bank’s property.
 From convicts and maintenance men to mixed identities causing chaos in line-ups, nobody can be trusted with looking after the jewel, but who ends with the diamond in their possession?
-It’s up to you to visit the Criterion Theatre to catch this Olivier Award-nominated show.
+The Comedy About a Bank Robbery played at the Criterion Theatre to March 2020.

 Magic Goes Wrong

 Pulling mischief out of the hat from the final few weeks of 2019, Magic Goes Wrong is sure to conjure up an evening of grand illusion.
 With the help of the legendary duo Penn & Teller, watch the cast try their hand at unbelievable magic tricks, attempting to pull off an incredible show.
 Set at a charity event, it’s down to the magicians to raise as much money as possible.
 But, as magical accidents come thick and fast, it’s a wonder how they’ll be able to pull anything out of the hat.
-See if the cast will be able to deliver an impeccable performance at their latest West End offering, playing from December 2019 and into the new year.
+Read what we had to say about this fun-filled production and book your Magic Goes Wrong tickets, now running to January 2021.

 See even more comedy plays in the West End